vlang/vlang-blog/README.md

 repository, which help streamline the process of writing new blog posts, as well as modifying the stylesheets and scripts.

+**Note:** When there is a alternative to Hugo available, which is written in V, we will move to that.

 ## Instructions

 ### Prerequisites

 1. NPM and Node - any recent version will do.
 2. Hugo.
 3. Sass and TypeScript installed using `npm`.
+You can clone the repository and do `npm i`.

 ### Local Testing